isurusiri/azure_servicebus_exporter/README.md

 # Azure ServiceBus Exporter

 My humble attempt to develop a custom Prometheus metrics exporter.
+This exporter exposes metrics of Azure ServuceBus.